-Kolo Kavárna belongs to the tertiary sector, in other words, the sector in which organizations provide services to their customers.
-This sector represents a significant part of the national economy and is an important tool of modern economies, as organizations providing services countries 60% in developed generate about of gross domestic product (managementmania.com, 2019).
-According to the data from Czech Statistical Office, about 55% of the population is employed in the services sector, and this sector as a whole shared at the beginning of 2020 62% of the gross value added (czso.cz, 2018).
+Café Domestikárna belongs to the tertiary sector, in other words, the sector in which organizations provide services to their customers.
+This sector represents a significant part of the national economy and is an important tool of modern economies, as organizations providing services in developed countries generate about 60% of gross domestic product.
+According to the data from Czech Statistical Office, about 55% of the population is employed in the services sector, and this sector as a whole shared at the beginning of 2020 62% of the gross value added.

 Coffee and its quality is a significant part of any successful cafe business.
 It is one of the most popular beverages in the Czech Republic.
 As reported by Jan Kulhánek, a marketing specialist from AG FOODS, the Czechs drank 19,500 tons of coffee for almost CZK 6.5 billion in 2019.
 Even though coffee consumption is declining by an average of 4% year-on-year, 95 percent of Czechs buy regularly at least one type of coffee in the Czech Republic.
 The constant decline may be due to the fact that more and more Czechs care about the quality of coffee.
 Almost half of the total amount of coffee consumed is ground coffee.
-Instant coffee is in the second place.
-On average, 8 percent of Czechs choose espresso, latte, and cappuccino, 13 percent, and the remaining types of coffee make up 15 percent of total sales.
-As was already mentioned, the quality of the coffee is an important factor for the Czechs.
+Instant coffee is in second place.
+On average, 8 percent of Czechs choose espresso, latte, and cappuccino, 13 percent, and the remaining types of coffee is an important factor for the Czechs.
 People focus mostly on the type, freshness, coarseness, and size of the package.
 Each coffee consumer drinks an average of 3-4 coffee per day.
 Czechs drink the most coffee in the morning, about 65 percent.
-30 percent of Czechs have at least one coffee after lunch and the remaining 5 percent in the afternoon (Ďurčíková, 2019).
+30 percent of Czechs have at least one coffee after lunch and the remaining 5 percent in the afternoon.

-The second of the industries and the cornerstone of the Kolo Kavárna is the cycling industry.
+The second of the industries and the cornerstone of Café Domestikárna is the cycling industry.
 This industry has experienced unexpected growth in the last few years and the associated consumer interest in this kind of activity.
-The interest in recent weeks is such, that some manufacturers are increasing their production by up to 30 percent (ceskenoviny.cz).
+The interest in recent weeks is such, that some manufacturers are increasing their production by up to 30 percent.
 Cycling equipment goes on sale and postponed delivery time until 2023 in some cases is its proof.

 There are several reasons for the expansion of cycling.
 One of them may be the well-known environmental problem and the deteriorating traffic situation in cities.
 More and more people choose a bike instead of a car or public transport to travel to jobs to save the time they would otherwise spend in traffic jams.
 States and cities are also adopting stricter restrictions on the entry and movement of motor vehicles in the centres of large cities to reduce emissions.
 All these factors contribute to the increasing demand for cycling equipment.
 This increase means rapid growth of people who choose cycling as a sport and leisure activity.
 Evidence is data that confirms this.
 General bicycle use in the Czech Republic has increased by an average of 39 percent between 2019 and 2020, and sports bicycle use by an average of 26.1 percent.
 Many states now even provide financial support to people who decide to buy a new bike and investments in cycling infrastructure are growing.
-These factors support the current trend and assume interest in cycling in the upcoming years (welovecycling.com, 2019).
+These factors support the current trend and assume interest in cycling in the upcoming years.